koneshgit/MapTX/README.md

+-Dveloped by: Mo Koneshloo for HFB-
+-Contact: mkoneshloo-at-gmail-dot-com-

 # MapTX
 This repository contains the code and some example data to generate a map visualization of data.
 It can be used to visualize any quantitive variable as a series of polygon on map.
 To this aim two components are requiered:

 1-Appropriate file of the geometry: a GeoJson file continin a GEOID key (it can be zip code, county subdivision code, county code, ....)
 2- Dataset with the mesured value on each polygone and the same GEOID key
 ## bokeh_mapper.py
 This script reads these two file, preprocess and merge them to generate Bokeh's input.
 Bokeh provoides a set of flexible tools to interact with visulized map, which is generated as an HTML file by the code.